 Organization and Business - The consolidated financial statements include, for all periods presented, the accounts of Pacific Ethanol, Inc., a Delaware corporation ("Pacific Ethanol"), and its direct and indirect subsidiaries, including its wholly-owned subsidiaries, Kinergy Marketing LLC, an Oregon limited liability company ("Kinergy"), Pacific Ag.
-Products, LLC, a California limited liability company ("PAP") and PE Op Co. ("PE Op Co.," formerly, New PE Holdco LLC), which owns the Plant Owners (as defined below) (collectively, the "Company").
+Products, LLC, a California limited liability company ("PAP") and PE Op Co., a Delaware corporation ("PE Op Co.," formerly, New PE Holdco LLC, a Delaware limited liability company), which owns the Plant Owners (as defined below) (collectively, the "Company").

 The Company is the leading producer and marketer of low-carbon renewable fuels in the Western United States.
 The Company also sells ethanol co-products, including wet distillers grain ("WDG"), a nutritious animal feed, and corn oil.
 Serving integrated oil companies and gasoline marketers who blend ethanol into gasoline, the Company provides transportation, storage and delivery of ethanol through third-party service providers in the Western United States, primarily in California, Arizona, Nevada, Utah, Oregon, Colorado, Idaho and Washington.
-The Company had a 91% and an 83% ownership interest in PE Op Co., the owner of four ethanol production facilities, as of March 31, 2014 and 2013, respectively.
+The Company had a 91% and an 85% ownership interest in PE Op Co., the owner of four ethanol production facilities, as of June 30, 2014 and 2013, respectively.
 The facilities are near their respective fuel and feed customers, offering significant timing, transportation cost and logistical advantages.
 The Company sells ethanol produced by the Pacific Ethanol Plants (as defined below) and unrelated third parties to gasoline refining and distribution companies, sells its WDG to dairy operators and animal feed distributors and sells its corn oil to poultry and biodiesel customers.

-The Company manages the production and operation of four ethanol production facilities, namely, Pacific Ethanol Madera LLC, Pacific Ethanol Columbia, LLC, Pacific Ethanol Stockton LLC and Pacific Ethanol Magic Valley, LLC (collectively, the "Pacific Ethanol Plants") and their holding company, Pacific Ethanol Holding Co.
+The Company manages the production and operation of the following four ethanol production facilities: Pacific Ethanol Madera LLC, Pacific Ethanol Columbia, LLC, Pacific Ethanol Stockton LLC and Pacific Ethanol Magic Valley, LLC (collectively, the "Pacific Ethanol Plants") and their holding company, Pacific Ethanol Holding Co.
 LLC ("PEHC," and together with the Pacific Ethanol Plants, the "Plant Owners").
 PEHC is a wholly-owned subsidiary of PE Op Co.
 These four facilities have an aggregate annual ethanol production capacity of up to 200 million gallons.
-As of March 31, 2014, three of the facilities were operating and one of the facilities was in the process of restarting production, scheduled for the second quarter of 2014.
-On April 30, 2014, the previously idled facility commenced producing ethanol.
+As of June 30, 2014, all four facilities were operating.
+On April 30, 2014, the Company's previously idled facility in Madera, California commenced producing ethanol.
 As market conditions change, the Company may increase, decrease or idle production at one or more operational facilities or resume operations at any idled facility.